netmanthan/ShoperPrimeHO/TRADEMARK_POLICY.md

 ## Logo and Trademark Policy

-The brand name ERPNext and the logo are trademarks of Frappe Technologies Pvt.
-Ltd.
+The brand name ERPNext and the logo are trademarks of NETMANTHAN.

 ### Introduction

-Frappe Technologies Pvt.
-Ltd. (Frappe) owns and oversees the trademarks for the ERPNext name and logos.
+NETMANTHAN owns and oversees the trademarks for the ERPNext name and logos.
 We have developed this trademark usage policy with the following goals in mind:

 - We’d like to make it easy for anyone to use the ERPNext name or logo for community-oriented efforts that help spread and improve ERPNext.
 - We’d like to make it clear how ERPNext-related businesses and projects can (and cannot) use the ERPNext name and logo.
 - We’d like to make it hard for anyone to use the ERPNext name and logo to unfairly profit from, trick or confuse people who are looking for official ERPNext resources.

-### Frappe Trademark Usage Policy
+### netmanthan Trademark Usage Policy

 Permission from Frappe is required to use the ERPNext name or logo as part of any project, product, service, domain or company name.